Skip to content

 abstract class UserStore<T extends object = object> {

-abstract exists(username: string): Promise<boolean>;
+abstract exists(handle: string): Promise<boolean>; // by username

-abstract findByUsername(username: string): Promise<(UserCredentials & T) | null>;
+abstract findById(id: string): Promise<(UserCredentials & T) | null>;

 abstract create(data: UserCredentials & T): Promise<void>;

-abstract delete(username: string): Promise<boolean>; // false = no row
+abstract delete(id: string): Promise<boolean>; // false = no row

 }